Syllabus--English 374-01 Professor Ferguson

 16 Post-Bellum Slave Narratives: Elizabeth Keckley: Behind the Scenes;

 or Thirty Years a Slave, and Four Years in the White House (Handout)

 THANKSGIVING BREAK, NO CLASSES

-The final course grade is determined by two, 5-page essays, which count for 20% each (40%), a midterm exam that counts for 20%, and a final exam that counts for 30%.
+The final course grade is determined by two, 5-page essays that count for 25% each (50%), a midterm exam that counts for 20%, and a final exam that counts for 30%.
 All students will prepare a first draft of the course essays and revise those that do not receive at least a C; the final grade will be the highest grade of all drafts.
-The topic for both essays is assigned, but you may suggest a topic for the second paper, which must be approved.
+The topic for the first essay is assigned, but you pick the topic for the second paper, which must be approved.
 ALL COURSE WORK IS EXPECTED TO BE TURNED IN ON TIME, and late papers are dropped one whole letter grade.

 Makeup exams are rare, except for medical emergency for which the student provides documentation.
 Grades are based on the following: A= 4.0; A-= 3.7; B+= 3.3; B= 3.0; B-= 2.7; C+= 2.3; C= 3.0; C-= 1.7; D+= 1.3; D= 1.0; D-= .7; F= 0; WF= 0

 Students who have more than four unexcused absences are dropped from the class.
 Tardiness will not be tolerated, and the classroom door will be closed promptly at 9:00 AM each class day.

 Office: 111 McIver Bldg.

 Office Hours: MWF, 10:00 AM-11:00 AM and by appointment.